 Youth Partnership Grantees

-The Stoneleigh Foundation’s 2022 Youth Partnership Grantees are all youth-led or youth-centric organizations that provide direct assistance to young people or advocate for policy change.
-These grantees are uniquely positioned to inform the Foundation about the impact of its work, as well as new challenges and opportunities in the field.
+The Stoneleigh Foundation’s 2022 Youth Partnership Grantees are all youth-led or youth-centric organizations that provide direct assistance and leadership opportunities to young people or advocate for policy change.

 Creative Resilient Youth (CRY)